tjweisman/math_website/weisman/site/frisbee/let_it_ride.md

 For instance, we can see that in a game to 5, the cutoff is at about 70%, just like we saw before.

 I strongly suspect (but do not know for sure) that as the length of the game tends to infinity, the level of confidence you need to always let it ride tends to 1.
-It's also not hard to see that if the scoring probability is high enough, letting it ride is the *dominant* strategy and not just the minimax strategy (although the threshold possibly occurs at a different value).
+It's also not hard to see that if the scoring probability is high enough, letting it ride is the *dominant* strategy and not just the minimax strategy.

 ### What about always banking?